Skip to Content

 • Play with him outside.

-• Take the puppy to his designated bathroom so he can pee before you play.
+• Take the puppy to his designated bathroom to pee before you play.

 • If he gets too excited, approach him from his side and begin playing slowly.